brianprost/HyperBook/plan/final_report.md

 - Dushyant Kumar - Backend Development
 - Prachet Agrawal - Frontend Development

-Each member of the Group 5 made substantial contributions in at least one specific area.
+Each member of Group 5 made substantial contributions in one or more specific areas.
 As Brian had the initial idea for the project, he took on the role of Design Lead by making most of the frontend development decisions.
-Marie took on the database design and worked on the peer reviews.
-Paul took on the bulk of the reporting and documentation, and kept everything updated as the project progressed.
+Marie took on database design and testing, as well as peer review.
+Paul took on the bulk of the reporting and documentation to keep everything updated as the project progressed.
 Prachet supported frontend development and helped with the design.
-Dushyant worked on backend, including building out the APIs.
+Dushyant worked on backend, including building out the APIs and setting them up in Azure.

 ### Schedule